Andreev non-Hermitian Hamiltonian for open Josephson junctions from Green's functions: Introduction

 At present, NH physics has been investigated in a number of different platforms ranging from optics~\cite{Pen14, Doppler2016, St-Jean2017,Zhou2018,El-Ganainy2019} and plasmonics ~\cite{alaeian2014, lourencco2018} to molecular mechanics~\cite{Lef09} and optomechanics~\cite{schonleber2016,Xu2016}, where one can access a precise control over few spectrally-isolated modes and their decay channels, thus finely tuning gains and losses.

-Recent advancements have also extended NH physics to solid-state systems~\cite{ Zhang:2021}.
-In particular, there has been a substantial interest in exploring the impact of NH physics in different condensed matter settings such as mesoscopic hetero-structures involving topological insulators \cite{Philip2018, Chen2018, Bergholtz2019, Kawabata2019, Budich2020, Nakamura2023, Cayao2023_2}, topological~\cite{Mi14,SanJose2016, Avila:2019, Cayao2023, Arouca2023, Sayyad2023, Cayao2024, CayaoAguado2024} and parity-time (PT) symmetric superconductors~\cite{Kawabata2018, Cayao2022, Kornich2022, Kornich2022_2, Kornich2023}.
+Recent advancements have also extended NH physics to solid-state systems~\cite{Zhang:2021}.
+In particular, there has been a substantial interest in exploring the impact of NH physics in different condensed matter settings such as mesoscopic hetero-structures involving topological insulators \cite{Philip2018, Chen2018, Bergholtz2019, Kawabata2019, Budich2020, Cayao2023_2}, topological~\cite{Mi14,SanJose2016, Avila:2019, Cayao2023, Arouca2023, Sayyad2023, Cayao2024, CayaoAguado2024} and parity-time (PT) symmetric superconductors~\cite{Kawabata2018, Cayao2022, Kornich2022, Kornich2022_2, Kornich2023}.

-Among these systems, Josephson junctions (JJs) and superconducting quantum devices offer the possibility of a precise control over quantum coherence of isolated degrees of freedom~\cite{Josephson1962, Barone1982, DeGennes, Tinkham, Devoret1984, Martinis1987, Clarke1988, Cleland1988, Devoret2013, Flensberg2021,Harrington2022}, enabling experiments that explore complex quantum phenomena in controlled environments~\cite{Avila:2019}.
+Among these systems, Josephson junctions (JJs) and superconducting quantum devices offer the possibility of a precise control over quantum coherence of isolated degrees of freedom~\cite{Josephson1962, Barone1982, DeGennes, Tinkham, Devoret1984, Martinis1987, Clarke1988, Cleland1988, Devoret2013, Flensberg2021, Harrington2022}, enabling experiments that explore complex quantum phenomena in controlled environments~\cite{Avila:2019}.

 In particular, single- or multi-terminal JJs with tunable couplings with external metallic electronic reservoirs reveal to be intriguing platforms to explore in depth the interplay of superconductivity and NH physics \cite{Melin2022, Kornich2022, Kornich2023, Shen2024, Cayao2023, Cayao2024, CayaoAguado2024, CayaoSato2024, CayaoSato2024_2, Pino2024, Li2024, Beenakker2024}.
 Non-Hermitian behavior in JJ systems has been achieved by introducing effective gain and loss via engineered environments, yielding insights into dissipation-driven phase transitions and quantum state localization~\cite{Naghiloo:2019}.

 Open Josephson junctions, with normal leads, have been extensively studied with Green's functions techniques, scattering matrix and master equation approaches~\cite{Buttiker1985, Wees1991, Itoh1995, Chang1997, Brouwer1997, Samuelsson1997, Belogovskii2001, Samuelsson2001, Lantz2002, Schapers2003, JonckhereeMartin2009, Weiss, BreuerPetruccione, Caldeira1983b, Caldeira2014}.
 In equilibrium conditions no net supercurrent can flow on the normal leads but they still affect the JJs by inducing decoherence, lowering the intensity of the Josephson current~\cite{Buttiker1985, Wees1991, Itoh1995, Chang1997, Brouwer1997, Samuelsson1997, Belogovskii2001, Samuelsson2001, Lantz2002, Schapers2003, JonckhereeMartin2009}.